Maya (2015 Tamil film): Plot

 All lost and her being emotionally tortured by the moneylender, Apsara decides to watch Irul, to make ends meet.
 Swathi begs her not to, fearing for Apsara's life and in hope of the director backing her up, she appeals to him too, but the director supports Apsara even though he knows what could happen later on.
 The film starts to play, and it is revealed that Vasanth's side of the story is the film Irul.
 As Apsara continues to watch, she is inexplicably teleported into the film.
 Ram and Kate, the author, is shown to make a man dig into the grounds of Mayavanam, searching for the expensive ring that Maya was said that died with.
 Vasanth gets caught by Kate and is held at gunpoint while they search for the ring.
 Apsara gets caught too, and when they eventually find Maya's coffin, a figure is seen to appear behind Kate and Ram, and all hell breaks loose.
 Soon Apsara and Vasanth get separated from the group and are chased by the ghost.
 They fall into a big ditch and Vasanth helps her out, while he stays in.
 She runs away and hears a baby's cry.
 She goes in search of it when she gets shot by Shankar.
 After falling, she is held by Maya who cries out in bitter rage and kills Shankar.
 It is then revealed that Maya is Apsara's mother.
 She wakes up in the theatre, with her mother's diary on her lap, and the doll, which Maya had brought for her baby.
-It is later revealed that the person who played Vasanth in the film is Arjun himself and the producer of the ad film who died earlier, was the one who sent Maya to the asylum and took her ring.
+It is later revealed that the person who played Vasanth in the film is Arjun himself.
+The producer of the ad film who died earlier, was the one who sent Maya to the asylum and took her ring.

 The final scene shows Apsara reunited with her husband and now acting in a film about Maya directed by the same director as Irul.
 As the shooting starts, the first scene being Maya sitting in a wheelchair, Arjun finds Apsara standing in a corner while everyone was assuming that she was the one sitting in the wheelchair.
 The film ends with the spirit of Maya killing the director and Maya's ring falling out of his pocket.

-After that Maya turns back and the screen cuts black.
+After that, Maya turns back and the screen cuts black.